tainstr/misura.client/misura/client/doc/browser/test_window.rst

 ==================================
 The |m| Test Window opens in Browser's tabs once a test has been selected.

-Its appearance is very similar to the Live Acquisition window, with a central area displaying a plot and a lateral area showing test configurations and data Navigator.
+Its appearance is very similar to the :ref:`live_acquisition` window, with a central area displaying a plot and a lateral area showing test configurations and data Navigator.

 The values contained in the configuration tabs (Measure, Sample 0...n, Thermal Cycle) are the ones recorded at the end of the test.